Killing of Breonna Taylor: Shooting and aftermath

 Walker said that he and Taylor believed intruders were breaking into the apartment.
 He initially told police during his arrest that Taylor had opened fire, but later reversed his statement, saying that he had "let out one shot at the ground", which he described as a warning shot in self-defense.
 According to officials, the shot struck Mattingly in the leg.
 Mattingly said that Walker "wasn't shooting at the ground" and "was in a stretched out [position] with two hands, looking straight at me."
 Walker's legal team asserts that because forensic photography shows no blood in the part of the apartment where Mattingly said he was shot, because a court-sealed photograph of the single hollow-point bullet from Walker's firearm shows no blood, and because, based on consultations with pathologists, they believe that a hollow-point bullet would have done "considerably" more damage to Mattingly's thigh, the evidence suggests Mattingly was shot by police officers.
 A Kentucky State Police ballistics report is inconclusive, saying that "due to limited markings of comparative value", the bullet that hit Mattingly and exited his thigh was neither "identified nor eliminated as having been fired" from Walker's gun.
-But it was fired from a 9mm pistol like Walker's, whereas all officers were carrying 40-caliber guns.

-Police then fired 32 rounds into the apartment during two "flurries" or waves of shots separated by one minute and eight seconds.
-Mattingly, the only officer who entered the residence, fired six shots.
+Police responded to the shot by firing 32 rounds into the apartment during two "flurries" or waves of shots, separated by one minute and eight seconds.
+Mattingly, the only officer who entered the residence fired six shots.
 At the same time, Cosgrove fired 16 shots from the doorway area in a matter of seconds.
 Hankison fired 10 times from outside through a sliding glass door and bedroom window, both of which were covered by blinds or curtains.
 The officers' shots hit objects in the living room, dining room, kitchen, hallway, bathroom, and both bedrooms.

 Taylor was struck by five or six bullets in the hallway and pronounced dead at the scene.
 Cosgrove fired the shot that killed her.
 Walker was uninjured.

 According to police grand-jury testimony, the warrant was never executed and Taylor's apartment was not searched for drugs or money after the shooting.
 More than a month after the shooting, Glover was offered a plea deal if he would testify that Taylor was part of his drug dealing operations.
 Prosecutors said that that offer was in a draft of the deal but later removed.
 Glover rejected the deal.

 Two years later, Mattingly said he was sorry Taylor "got shot", adding he "didn't want that".

 On November 19, 2020, Glover's associate Adrian Walker was fatally shot.
 The Louisville police stated that they had no suspects in the killing.